 b2b vs b2c marketing

-B2B vs. B2C Content Marketing Demystified
+Your B2B vs. B2C Content Marketing Guide

 But why are these two categories necessary?
-Well, although now these types of content end up overlapping in some respects, there are still differences and different approaches to it.
+Although these types of content overlap in some respects, there are still differences and different approaches.
+In this article, we’ll brief you on everything you need to know about the topic and how to harness it in your favor.

 What is B2B Content Marketing?

-B2B Content Marketing centers around providing factual information and enlightening buyers on how your offerings can effectively save their business valuable time and money
+Thus, B2B Content Marketing centers around providing factual information and enlightening buyers on how your offerings can effectively save their business valuable time and money.
+Initially, B2B Content Marketing drew inspiration from its more glamorous counterpart, B2C.
+However, as it evolved, it cultivated its unique style and confidence.

 But why do we keep hearing so much about it?
 Is it really that important?
+Well, we did the math, and B2B and B2C Content Marketing have taken off.

 plans to boost B2B content marketing budget